WHAT TO DO IN 2 DAYS IN FLORENCE

 Il Duomo di Firenze is the main church of Florence.
 It was begun at the end of the 13th century with the beautiful dome added in the 15th century.
 It is the exterior of this church that stuns as it is decorated in a mix of pink, green and white marble and is simply stunning.

-The Accademia Gallery- Michelangelo’s David
+2. Visit the Accademia Gallery- Michelangelo’s David

 I can’t describe the awe you feel when you see this statue.
 It is perfection.
 It was craved out of one piece of white marble between 1501 and 1504 by the genius that was Michelangelo.
 The 14 foot statue depicts the Biblical David about to slay the giant Goliath.

 Do yourself a favour if you are going to Florence and go and see David!
 You will not regret it.